ConquerorX-JSDev/ConquerorX-JSDev/README.md

 # Conqueror (also The_Conqueror_X)

-> Just a Dicord Bot Developer • Always learning new stuff for fun.
+> Just a Discord Bot Developer • Always learning new stuff for fun.

 ---